vedderb/bldc/lispBM/README.md

 **event-data-rx**
 This event is sent when custom app data is sent from VESC Tool or other connected devices.
 This works using all communication ports including USB, UART and CAN-bus.

+**event-cmds-data-tx**
+This event is sent when the commands interface has a response packet to send.
+See the commands chapter for more details.

 **event-shutdown**
 This event is sent when the ESC is about to shut down.
 Note that this event currently only works on hardware with a power switch.
 If that is not the case you could try to, for example, monitor the input voltage and simulate this event when it drops below a set level.